michael-a-green/machine-learning/projects/capstone/capstone_report_michael.md

 For this project, the robot is rewarded as follows:

-* If the robot performs an action that results in it entering a _goal square_ it receives a reward of 10
+* If the robot performs an action that results in it entering a goal square it receives a reward of 10
 * If the robot performs an action where it does not move, it receives a reward of -10
 * If the robot performs an action that results in it moving (changing position) it will receive a reward that is an inverse function of its average distance from its new location to the goal squares

 The robot will at any time t randomly decide to  perform an action strictly based on some constrained random action based on probability \\( \epsilon \\) which is calculated over time using this equation:

-\\( \epsilon = | \cos(0.03 * t) | \\)
+\\( \epsilon = \left| \cos(0.03 * t) \right| \\)

-Otherwise it will perform an action based on Q(s_t,a_t).
+Otherwise it will perform an action based on \\( Q(s_t,a_t) \\).
 The parameter \\( \epsilon \\) is also known as the exploration/exploitation factor.
-The action the robot takes is contrained random (not purely random) because the robot will never move backwards (have negative movement) though the environment does allow the robot to move in reverse.
+The action the robot takes is constrained random (not purely random) because the robot will never move backwards (have negative movement) though the environment does allow the robot to move in reverse.
 This was done to simplify next-state calcuation and reward calcuation.
-Also it was found that when the robot's benmark behavior which includes being allowed to move backwards did not help the robot achieve its goal faster than not allowing it to move backwards. <!-- prove this??
-I hope not -->
+Also it was found that when the robot's benmark behavior which includes being allowed to move backwards did not help the robot achieve its goal faster than not allowing it to move backwards.

-### Heuristic For Maneuvering Deadends
+#### Heuristic For Maneuvering Deadends

-Regardless of whether based on \\( \epsilon \)) the robot decides to perform an action based on Q(s,a) or random action, it will always perform a series of maneuvers when it reaches a _dead end_ state.
-A dead state is defined as any state where the sensor input is `[0, 0, 0]`.
-In this particular case the robot will perform a specific set of movements over the next two time steps after which it first detects a sensor reading of `[0, 0, 0]`.
+Regardless of the value of \\( \epsilon \\) the robot will always perform a series of maneuvers when it reaches a dead end state.
+A dead end state is defined as any state where the sensor input is (0, 0, 0).
+In this particular case the robot will perform a specific set of movements over in the two time steps following the point in time it first detects a sensor reading of (0, 0, 0).
 The movements are as follows:

-* In the first time step after encountering a _dead end_ it will always rotate 90 degrees and move 0 spaces
+* In the first time step after encountering a dead end it will always rotate 90 degrees and move 0 spaces
-* In the second time step after encountering a _dead end_ it will always rotate 90 degrees and move 0 spaces
+* In the second time step after encountering a dead end it will always rotate 90 degrees and move 0 spaces

-It will then after these two time steps proceed to act per the Q-learning algorithm using \\( \epsilon \\) as the probability determinator for the type of next action (Q-based or purely constrained random).
+It will then after these two time steps proceed to act per the Q-learning algorithm using \\( \epsilon \\) as the probability determinator for the type of next action (Q-based or constrained random).
 The robot does update its Q(s,a) for these deadend states but never uses these values.

 <!-- Should I discuss alternatives with respect to deadend avoidance?-->